Kong/docs.konghq.com/app/_src/gateway/kong-enterprise/consumer-groups/index.md

 {% if_version gte:3.4.x %}

-With consumer groups, you can scope plugins to specificially defined consumer groups, and a new plugin instance will be created for each individual consumer group, making configurations and customizations more flexible and convenient.
+With consumer groups, you can scope plugins to specifically defined consumer groups and a new plugin instance will be created for each individual consumer group, making configurations and customizations more flexible and convenient.

 ## Use cases